-The latter option involves a continuous hydrological model Rainfall Dependent Infiltration (RDI).
+Continuous runoff from MIKE+ catchments can be modelled using an RDI computation, a continuous hydrological model Rainfall Dependent Infiltration (RDI).
 RDI provides detailed, continuous modelling of the complete land phase of the hydrologic cycle, providing support for urban, rural, and mixed catchments analyses.
 Precipitation is routed through four different types of storage: snow, surface, unsaturated zone (root-zone) and groundwater.
 This enables continuous modelling of the runoff processes, which is particularly useful when long-term hydraulic and pollution load effects are analyzed.